otvam/pypeec/docs/content/technical.rst

 For the serialization, PyPEEC is using **SciSave**:

 * The input/configuration files are either JSON or YAML files.
-* The output/data files are either JSON or Pickle files.
+* The output/data files are either JSON or MessagePack or Pickle files.
-* Pickle is faster than JSON for large output/data files.
+* Pickle/MessagePack files are faster than JSON for large output/data files.
 * More information on the serialization module: https://github.com/otvam/scisave

 Packaging and Environment